openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-fs-group.md

 ## Manage FSGroup Using Pod Security Context and CSI Driver Spec

 We can manage permission change of volume using fsGroup.
-This helps non root process to access the volume.
-CSI driver spec and Pod security context helps us on when to apply permission change using fsGroup.
+This helps non-root process to access the volume.
+CSI driver spec and Pod security context help us on when to apply permission change using fsGroup.

 ## External Links Describing this Feature